 The term “management” refers to the act of monitoring and guaranteeing the smooth running of an organization’s internal activities.
-Management is a technical phrase that refers to the process of getting things done with the purpose of achieving goals in an effective and efficient manner.
+Management is a technical term.
+It refers to the process of getting things done.
+The goal is to achieve objectives effectively and efficiently.
 It goes without saying that entrusting a single person with the management of a complete organization is an impossible assignment.
+Let us understand the Top 3 levels of management with examples with their role and responsibilities.

 Management levels are also referred to as management hierarchies in some circles.
 In an organization, the top-level manager is responsible for defining the overall objectives of the organization, the middle-level manager is responsible for communicating those objectives to the lower-level managers, and the lower-level managers are responsible for the daily operations of the organization and the implementation of plans formulated by middle-level management.